Skip to main content

 x-brd-errorBright data main error messageAuthentication failederror

 x-brd-err-msgBright data elaborated message and actionsAuthentication failed.
-Check your credentials or your account status in https://brightdata.com/cp/settings/billingerror_message
+Please check your credentials or review your account status and billing settings.error_message

 Getting HTTP header fields